Odilon Barrot: Second Republic

-After the Revolution of 1848, Barrot acquiesced in the republic and gave his adhesion to General Cavaignac.
+After the Revolution of 1848, Barrot acquiesced to the republic and gave his support to General Cavaignac.

 In the December 1848 election for President of the republic, Napoleon won with 5,434,266 votes to 1,448,107 for Cavaignac.
 Napoleon took his oath on 20 December 1848 a day ahead of schedule, and appointed a ministry that included Barrot and the conservative Frédéric Alfred Pierre, comte de Falloux.

 Barrot was Minister of Justice and "president of the council of ministers when Napoleon was absent".

 Following national elections, the Constituent Assembly was replaced by the Legislative Assembly, which sat for the first time on 28 May 1849.
 On 2 June 1849 a new ministry was announced, again headed by Barrot.
 It included de Tocqueville as Minister of Foreign Affairs.

 This ministry was dissolved by Napoleon on 31 October 1849.

 The new ministry did not have a "president when Napoleon was absent".

 A biographer said that Barrot had hoped to extract Liberal measures, but was dismissed as soon as he had served the president's purpose of avoiding open conflict.